COSCA 2021 Submission Requirements

 Don’t shoot vertical video

-Since video always displays horizontally, your presentation will be viewed much more easily and enjoyably if you hold your device sideways, not vertically.
+Since your video will display horizontally, your presentation will be viewed much more easily and enjoyably if you hold your device sideways, not vertically.

 If you’re speaking or presenting to the camera, a tripod is the ideal form of stabilization.